Constant viscosity elastic fluid: Waste disposal

 The best application so far for Boger fluids is solving the problem of disposal for the waste produced in the processing of bauxite to alumina for use in producing aluminium, and there is normally two or three times more "red mud" produced than alumina.
 Normally, the waste, known as "red mud", was disposed of by being flushed down dams with millions of liters of water.
-The dams continue to hold the "red mud", because it does not work as building foundation and also can't be used as farm land.
+The dams continue to hold the "red mud", because it does not work as a building foundation and also can't be used as farm land.
 Companies needed to find a way to efficiently dispose of it all onto the dams without clogging the tubes it was being transferred in.
 With the development of Boger fluids, aluminum giant Alcoa developed a way to convert the waste into a thick matter that could still flow down pipes.
 Using this method, the dangers of tubes erupting was cut out, leading to a more sustainable practice.